-It's not unusual for people with congenital heart disease who were treated as children to "get lost in the healthcare system" after age 25.
-It can also be difficult for adults to find cardiologists who are familiar with their particular anatomy and problems.
-At NewYork-Presbyterian Hospital, adults with congenital heart disease.
-Such expertise is vital, and ensures that patients receive an accurate diagnosis and the most appropriate treatment.
+Advances in the surgical treatment of congenital heart disease—heart problems that people are born with—have led to more people surviving with these disorders than ever before.
+Yet it's not unusual for people with congenital heart disease who were treated as children to "get lost in the healthcare system" after age 25.
+It can also be difficult for adults to find heart specialists who are familiar with their particular anatomy and problems.
+NewYork-Presbyterian has one of the few programs in the country with the depth and breadth of expertise to address the multiple and complex anatomical abnormalities in adults with congenital heart disease.
+Such expertise is vital, because it ensures that you receive an accurate diagnosis and the most appropriate treatment.

 We have a long history addressing the complex needs of people with adult congenital heart disease, having formed one of the first such programs in 1987.
 The Joan and Michael Schneeweiss Center for Adult Congenital Heart Disease at New York-Presbyterian Columbia University Medical Center is one of the nation's oldest, largest, and most experienced adult congenital heart disease programs.
 The Cornell Center for Adult Congenital Heart Disease at New York-Presbyterian Weill Cornell Medical Center has a proud tradition of caring for people using innovative treatments and a collaborative, holistic approach.

 Our highly trained heart specialists understand the unique physiological, anatomical, and clinical features of congenital heart disease at all ages.
 Your team includes physicians, surgeons, and genetic experts who specialize in adult congenital heart disease.
 They're experts in echocardiography, interventional cardiac catheterization, interventional electrophysiology, complex congenital heart surgery, and heart transplantation.